jexxa-projects/JexxaArchetypes/jlegmed-blank-archetype/src/main/resources/archetype-resources/README-GitHub.md

 ${hash}${hash}${hash} Deploy Stack

-In order to deploy the stack, you can use following command from your checkout directory.
+To deploy the stack, you can use the following command from your checkout directory.
 ```shell
 docker stack deploy --compose-file ./deploy/docker-compose.yml ${artifactId.toLowerCase()}
 ```